 ALK-positive advanced NSCLC previously treated with an ALK kinase inhibitor

-The use of lorlatinib in the treatment of ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI was investigated in Study A, a single-arm, multicentre Phase 1/2 study.
-A total of 139 patients with ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI were enrolled in the Phase 2 portion of the study.
-Patients received lorlatinib orally at the recommended dose of 100 mg once daily, continuously.
+The use of lorlatinib in the treatment of ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI was investigated in Study A, a single-arm, multicentre Phase 1/2 study and in Study B, a single-arm, multicentre Phase 4 study.
+In Study A, a total of 139 patients with ALK-positive advanced NSCLC after treatment with at least one second-generation ALK TKI were enrolled in the Phase 2 portion of the study.
+In Study B, a total of 71 patients with ALK-positive advanced NSCLC after one prior ALK TKI treatment (alectinib or ceritinib) were enrolled.
+In both studies, patients received lorlatinib orally at the recommended dose of 100 mg once daily, continuously.

-The primary efficacy endpoint in the Phase 2 portion of the study was ORR, including intracranial (IC)-ORR, as per Independent Central Review (ICR) according to modified RECIST v1.1.
+In Study A, the primary efficacy endpoint in the Phase 2 portion of the study was ORR, including intracranial (IC)-ORR, as per Independent Central Review (ICR) according to modified RECIST v1.1.
 Secondary endpoints included DOR, IC-DOR, time-to-tumour response (TTR) and PFS.
+In Study B, the primary efficacy endpoint was ORR, as per ICR according to RECIST v1.1.
+Secondary endpoints included IC-ORR, DOR, IC-DOR, time-to-tumour response (TTR), time-to-tumour progression (TTP) and PFS.

-Patient demographics of the 139 ALK-positive advanced NSCLC patients after treatment with at least one second-generation ALK TKI, were 56% female, 48% White, 38% Asian, and the median age was 53 years (range: 29-83 years) with 16% of patients ≥ 65 years of age.
+Patient demographics of the 139 ALK-positive advanced NSCLC patients after treatment with at least one second-generation ALK TKI in Study A were 56% female, 48% White, 38% Asian, and the median age was 53 years (range: 29-83 years) with 16% of patients ≥ 65 years of age.
 The ECOG performance status at baseline was 0 or 1 in 96% patients.
 Brain metastases were present at baseline in 67% of patients.
 Of the 139 patients, 20% received 1 prior ALK TKI, excluding crizotinib, 47% received 2 prior ALK TKIs and 33% received 3 or more prior ALK TKIs.

+Patient demographics of the 71 ALK-positive advanced NSCLC patients who progressed after treatment with one prior ALK TKI (alectinib or ceritinib) with or without chemotherapy in Study B were 42% female, 76% White, 21% Asian, and the median age was 59 years (range: 26-87 years) with 32% of patients ≥ 65 years of age.
+The ECOG performance status at baseline was 0 in 52% or 1 in 48% of patients.
+Brain metastases were present at baseline in 42% of patients.
+Of the 71 patients, 84% received alectinib and 16% received ceritinib as their prior ALK TKIs.

-The main efficacy results for Study A are included in Tables 4 and 5.
+The main efficacy results for Study A and Study B are included in Tables 4 and 5.

 Table 4.
-Overall efficacy results in Study A by prior treatment
+Overall efficacy results in Study A and Study B by prior treatment